leonardtan13/portfolio/README.md

 # Leonard's portfolio

-This was developed using React, and deployed using Netlify View it [here](leonardtgm.netlify.app)
+This was developed using React, and deployed using Netlify <br>
+View it [here](leonardtgm.netlify.app)

 ### Small thoughts